kerberos-io/vault/README.md

 # Kerberos Vault

-Kerberos Opensource and Kerberos Enterprise both store recordings on the local disk.
+Kerberos Agents store recordings on the local disk.
 To centralise your data at a single place, additional solutions are available.

-## Kerberos Hub
+## Kerberos Hub (Public edition)
-One or more Kerberos Enterprise agents, can store their data directly on [Kerberos Hub](https://doc.kerberos.io/hub/first-things-first/), and benefit from the visualisation layer Kerberos Hub offers.
-When doing this your recordings will be uploaded inside the Kerberos datacenter (which is a black box for you).
+One or more Kerberos Agents, can store their data directly in [Kerberos Hub (Public)](https://doc.kerberos.io/hub/first-things-first/), and benefit from the visualisation layer Kerberos Hub offers.
+When doing this your recordings will be uploaded inside our internal Kerberos Vault (which is a black box for you).

 ## Kerberos Vault
 In addition to that, you have the option to Bring Your Own Storage (BYOS), using [Kerberos Vault](https://doc.kerberos.io/vault/get-started/).
 Kerberos Vault allows you to configure the storage providers you want (where you data will be persisted), and allows you to connect to Kerberos Hub in parrallel.
-These storage provider could live in the cloud such as AWS S3, GCP storage and Azure Blob store, or can be located on premise - at the edge - such as Minio.
+These storage provider could live in the cloud such as AWS S3,GCP storage and Azure Blob store, or can be located on premise - at the edge - such as Minio or Ceph.

 ![Store at the edge with Kerberos Vault.](./images/vault-edge-storage.svg)